 Why one strong wave isn’t enough

 The mistake clients make is running one strong wave, declaring victory, and going quiet.
 Adoption then reverts.
-The behaviour you want is planned, scheduled, named waves — six to twelve months published on the company calendar so the team understands this is the new operating cadence, not a temporary push.
+The behaviour you want is planned, scheduled, named waves: six to twelve months published on the company calendar so the team understands this is the new operating cadence, not a temporary push.

+You won’t run all of them: you’ll pick a sequenced subset based on your archetype mix.
+If you only do three things, do these.
 The Shopify Hiring Filter changes managerial behaviour overnight.
 The AI Pioneers Network multiplies every other play in the toolkit.
-Workflow Audits convert the Overloaded — usually your biggest cohort — from “I don’t have time” to “I want more.”
+Workflow Audits convert the Overloaded (usually your biggest cohort) from “I don’t have time” to “I want more.”

 Raise the Floor (mandate-led)